adambard/learnxinyminutes-docs/swift.html.markdown

 // MARK: Control Flow
 //

+// Condition statements support "where" clauses, which can be used
+// to help provide conditions on optional values.
+// Both the assignment and the "where" clause must pass. let someNumber = Optional<Int>(7) if let num = someNumber where num > 3 {
+    print("num is greater than 3")
+}

 // for loop (array)
 let myArray = [1, 1, 2, 3, 5]
 for value in myArray {